eclectic-coding/gridsome-graphql-markdown/content/posts/git-commit.md

 These are only the basics.
 The GitHub tutorial mentioned above is a good interactive example to get you use to the process.
 Also, I use a CONTRIBTUING document on most of my repositories which I downloaded from the first project I contributed.
 I continue to develop this document but fork this Gist as a reference and learn: [Sample CONTRIBUTING.md][CONTRIBUTING].

-Who do you contribute?
+How do you contribute?
 Just get started.

 [GIT]: https://git-scm.com/
 [GITHUB]: https://github.com